Switching Power Supply Output Filter: Design and Simulation

 - Control loop: Some power supply topologies, such as LLC resonant converters, will need a high current control loop, where the converter output is measured and the PWM duty cycle or frequency is adjusted to maintain the voltage to the desired level.
 An op-amp with a reference voltage is the simplest way to do this adjustment, or this can be done digitally with an MCU.
 There are also specialized controller chips you can use.

 - User interface: The system may need some way to take user input and apply the PWM duty cycle/frequency required to reach the desired output voltage.
-The easiest way to do this is with an application implemented on an MCU.
+The easiest way to do this is with an integrated controller, or if you feel like designing your own control strategy you can implement an application on an MCU.

 There are some power supply controller components that will sit in the control loop, measure the output voltage, and adjust the PWM signal based on settings applied over a digital interface (usually I2C) and implemented with an MCU.